ShepleySound/code201-lab-aboutme/README.md

-# code201-lab-aboutme
+# About Me
-An "About Me" quiz webpage built using vanilla HTML, CSS, and JavaScript.
+An "About Me" webpage built using vanilla HTML, CSS, and JavaScript.
+Includes a short quiz!